 Review VA, VS, and operating speed range considerations.
 Review the use of power as necessary to remain safely above stall speed, but in anticipation of potential turbulence, below the maximum manoeuvring speed.

 Carburettor heat as required.

-Review leaning the mixture for engine considerations, performance and economy.
+Fuel management – review leaning the mixture for engine considerations, performance and economy.

-Revise control coordination to ensure smooth, balanced handling to reduce unnecessary stress on the aeroplane, passengers and pilot.
+Revise control coordination to ensure smooth, balanced, handling to reduce unnecessary stress on the aeroplane, passengers and pilot.

 Consider the positioning of the aeroplane in relation to the terrain while taking into account wind direction and speed, so as to mitigate the effects of turbulence.